Azure/AzureDataLake/docs/Hands_on_Labs/ADLA_ADF_HOL.md

 ## Prepare the sample data

 The script you will automate in this lab will use sample data that comes with the ADL Analytics account.
-When you create an ADL Analytics account, the sample data is not yet copied into the default ADL Store.

 Complete the following steps to copy the sample data into the default ADL Store:

 1. Browse to your ADLA account.
 2. Click **Essentials**.
-3. Click **Export sample jobs**.
+3. Click **Explore ample jobs**.
 4. Wait a few seconds.
 If you see the message **samples not set up**, click **Copy Samples**.
 If you don't see any messages about the samples, you don't have to do anything.

 To confirm that the sample data is in the ADL Store Account, open the Data Explorer and look under /Data/Samples.
 You should see a file named **SearchLog.tsv**.
 If you do not see this file contact the instructor.